Azure/azure-mobile-services/README.md

     git clone https://github.com/WindowsAzure/azure-mobile-services.git
     cd ./azure-mobile-services/

+## iOS Client SDK

+Add a cloud backend to your iOS application in minutes with our iOS client SDK.
+You can [download the iOS SDK](https://go.microsoft.com/fwLink/?LinkID=266533&clcid=0x409) directly or you can download the source code using the instructions above and then you will find the SDK under ```azure-mobile-services/sdk/iOS```.

+This work is in progress.
+As always we’re excited to get your feedback on this early version of the library on [our issues page](https://github.com/WindowsAzure/azure-mobile-services/issues), and welcome your [contributions](http://windowsazure.github.com/guidelines.html).

 ## Windows Client SDK

 Our Windows SDK makes it incredibly easy to use Mobile Services from your Windows Store applications.
 You can [download the SDK](http://go.microsoft.com/fwlink/?LinkId=257545&clcid=0x409) directly or you can download the source code using the instructions above and then you will find the Windows Client SDK under ```/azure-mobile-services/sdk/windows```.